huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 5. When opening Workbench for the first time you will be asked for macOS password, allowing the browser to access your client certificate stored in Keychain.
-   After filling in the password you can confirm by clicking on `Always allow`.
+   After filling in the password you can confirm by clicking on `Always allow` / `Tillat alltid`.

    ![macos_chrome.png](./images/macos_chrome.png)